The Green Deal

 All About the Green Deal Initiative

-Improvements to a building that help with energy saving can be a smart investment that also makes a property more comfortable to live or work in.
+Improvements to a building that helps with energy saving can be a smart investment that also makes a property more comfortable to live or work in.
 Finding the money to pay for this type of work may not always be easy though.
-This is why property owners should consider the Green Deal initiative, which is a UK Government backed scheme aimed at assisting homeowners and businesses make energy saving improvements.
+This is why property owners should consider the Green Deal initiative, which is a UK Government-backed scheme aimed at assisting homeowners and businesses make energy-saving improvements.

 Who is Eligible?